-The consistory shall obtain the concurring advice of classis before proceeding, whereupon the member's name shall be mentioned to the congregation and a nication shall take place, thereby excluding him from the church of Jesus Christ.
+The consistory shall obtain the concurring advice of classis before proceeding, whereupon the member's name shall be mentioned to the congregation and a date set at which the excommunication shall take place, thereby excluding the member from the church of Jesus Christ.
 The intervals between the two announcements and the excommunication shall be left to the discretion of the consistory.